dalehassinger/Blog/aria-operations-servicenow-mp-cmdb/index.md

 * I gave the role “read” and “edit_ci_relations” to the tables listed in the document.
 * I used the moid_populate_only.json config that is OOTB (Out of the Box) with no changes to start to make sure everything was working correct.

-When I added the account to the management pack in Aria Operations it did a good job to let me know if everything was set up correctly in Servicenow.
+When I added the account to the management pack in Aria Operations, it did a good job to let me know if everything was set up correctly in Servicenow and if the json config file was setup correct.
 I had a permission wrong and it showed me what was wrong when I did a Validate Connection.
 I fixed the permission like it showed me and then everything worked.
 My lab data is now showing up in Servicenow CMDB.

+---

+Management Pack Config screen:
+{{< image src="snow-mp-05.png" caption="Click to see Larger Image of Screen Shot">}}

+Management Pack Config screen (Validate Connection | Failed).
+Shows the field name is incorrect:
+{{< image src="snow-mp-06.png" caption="Click to see Larger Image of Screen Shot">}}

+Management Pack Config screen (Validate Connection | Success):
+{{< image src="snow-mp-07.png" caption="Click to see Larger Image of Screen Shot">}}

 ---